fbpx

 Avoriaz

 There's no such thing as an ugly place or a beautiful place...
 Each site corresponds to a personal desire and idea of the mountains.
-To avoid disappointment, you need to know how to choose the right site.
+It's precisely to avoid disappointment that you need to know how to choose the right site for your mountain holidays.

 Another example, more climatic this time.
 Do you want to go to the mountains to enjoy the coolness and escape the urban heatwave of July or August?
 Then you need to avoid some extremely hot basins at the bottom of south-facing valleys.
 Thirty degrees at 1000m altitude are very hard to bear on a stormy day, much more so than thirty degrees at the seaside with a nice beach breeze.
-Here too, you need to make the right choices.
+Here too, you'll need to make the right choices for your mountain vacations.

 Combloux and Chamonixtwo villages at an altitude of 1000m, but the first on a balcony and the other at the bottom of a deep valley, will give you a very different experience of a hot summer's day in the mountains.